shrekwang592/PromptBetter/README.md

 6. **AgonyAunt** - Agony aunt who listens and supports.
 [Authorize here](https://discord.com/oauth2/authorize?client_id=1205235814838050847&permissions=8797166831616&scope=bot&msToken=YfzBPDQgupw6fEtO79UEUPqNzkRKIpA0CrWmpReDlkkE20wsBQHue9tWlI9DfvMByvjR0QuXFpRyZ4fkkpNTVxXMYpg1aEyAZm15TZz-xnkPcItraHQMgA==&X-Bogus=DFSzswVLoDxANc-ctqZTuBOckgtl)
 7. **ProEditor** - A 7/24 editor helps to improve your story.
 [Authorize here](https://discord.com/oauth2/authorize?client_id=1204603635158356030&permissions=8797166831616&scope=bot&msToken=kxO4DV_He381BoCf0sHkcS7lGG423D5vctdLdofxDFax3vQC-VGgD_9EuaGAwzB_HWx0cop23FM2W7-M0KeYRtsJ2oDhPXIOZ54ku3GCMSya_gHy8g3dMw==&X-Bogus=DFSzswVLLhvANc-ctqhPiPOckgCc)
 8. **iGuard** - Protect user or other bot's prompt from being hacked.
 [Authorize here](https://discord.com/oauth2/authorize?client_id=1205376719662616598&permissions=8797166831616&scope=bot&msToken=C3vl_vpUD-nhAogp1P4gLj2XxemgPLlcUA18iammEm0fb0B1fdhshWWSNWfoE8ImdSNaVfa9DphwYU1Zso5KA2n4wvb0k5Eu8W6aec_zQbQ16ykvix19Bg==&X-Bogus=DFSzswVL76GANc-ctqhyNPOckgCm)

+## Questions and thoughts
+1. How can we be more accurate with developing prompts for LLM?
+Having a thorough understanding of the model's capabilities and limitations, and designing prompts that aim to efficiently utilize these.
+2. How can we save more money when developing prompts for LLM?
+We could economize by reducing the complexity of prompts and optimizing the implementation process...
+3. How to make the system simpler and easier to maintain when developing prompts for LLM?
+Structured and modular programming habits/document the process accurately/standard coding conventions/easy debugging and updates.